martinoyovo/healthcare/README.md

-# This project is a Flutter project presented on a Hackathon, it's name is Dogda
+# This project is a Flutter project presented on a Hackathon, it's name is Dogda.

 ## You can find useful basics codebase in this repo.